aleenprd/boligportal-scraper/README.md

 The code makes use of google_trans_new, which was cloned from their Github, into the folder `goog_trans` because it still has some errors.
 The code needed to be modified as [per this answer](https://stackoverflow.com/questions/68214591/python-google-trans-new-translate-raises-error-jsondecodeerror-extra-data) on StackOverflow i.e. change line 151 in `google_trans_new.py`.
 Additionally, the scraper makes use of BeautifulSoup.

 ## Notes from developer
 The project is public and free to use.
 Please feel free to contribute to maintaining and expanding this project.
 If you would like to do so, give me a heads up by sending me a message or an e-mail.
-At the same time, if you decide to use this code, please offer a citation back to me.s
+At the same time, if you decide to use this code, please offer a citation back to me. :)